 Coursework toward Program of Study (CPOS) Requirements

-To receive federal aid your enrollment status (full-time/part-time) is determined based on courses you enroll in that are included in your major, minor, concentration, or other degree requirements, only if they are necessary to help you earn the total hours required to complete your degree.
-For students relying upon federal aid to pay for educational expenses while attending New Mexico State University, not paying attention to this rule could affect your full-time enrollment status and ultimately your federal financial aid award amounts.
+To receive federal aid your enrollment status (full-time/part-time) is determined based on courses you enroll in that are included in your declared major, concentration, or other degree requirements, only if they are necessary to help you earn the total hours required to complete your degree.
+For students relying upon financial aid to pay for educational expenses while attending New Mexico State University, not paying attention to this rule could affect your full-time enrollment status and ultimately your federal financial aid award amounts.

-Why This is Important:
+Why This is Important

 Make Courses Count – Work with your Academic Advisor!